JupiterOne-Archives/docs-old/guides/endpoint-compliance-agent.md

 For organizations using a automated package deployment tool such as SaltStack or Jamf, we are often asked if the JupiterOne power up agent can be included in the auto rollout from the deployment tool.
-This is technically doable (see below for more details below), but not officially supported at the moment.
+This is technically doable (see below for more details), but not officially supported at the moment.

 Technically the Stethoscope agent installation and JupiterOne integration process has three moving parts: